jyhi/purl-workers/README.md

 - An [entry object](#the-entry-object).
 - An URL; this will be returned in a `Location` header with HTTP `302 Found`.
-- Any arbitrary content; this will be returned with configurations from the associated [The Metadata Object](#the-metadata-object).
+- Any arbitrary content; this will be returned with configurations from the associated [metadata object](#the-metadata-object).

 ### Examples